-Pursuant to the requirements of the Securities Exchargeort to be signed on its behalf by the undersigned the ange Act of 1934, the Registrant has duly caused this hereunto duly authorized.
-DATE: May 16, 2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Executive Chairman of the Board and Chief Financial Officer
+o duly authorized. gistiant has dury caused this report to be signed on its behan by the undersigned DATE: September 30, 2011 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Richard D. Smith Executive Chairman of the Board and Chief Financial Officer